navalboyblue/sol2uml/README.md

 Options:
-  -s, --summary              Only show a summary of the file differences (default: false) -af --aFile <value>        Contract A source code filename without the .sol extension (default: compares all source files) -bf --bFile <value>        Contract B source code filename without the .sol extension (default: aFile if specified) -bn, --bNetwork <network>  Ethereum network which maps to a blockchain explorer for contract B if on a different blockchain to contract A. Contract A uses the `network` option (default: value of `network` option) (choices: "mainnet", "goerli", "sepolia", "polygon", "arbitrum", "avalanche",
+  -s, --summary              Only show a summary of the file differences (default: false) -af --aFile <value>        Limit code compare to contract A source file with the full path and extension as displayed in the file summary (default: compares all source files)
+  -bf --bFile <value>        Contract B source file with the full path and extension as displayed in the file summary.
+Used if aFile is specified and the source file has been renamed (default: aFile if specified)
+  -bn, --bNetwork <network>  Ethereum network which maps to a blockchain explorer for contract B if on a different blockchain to contract A. Contract A uses the `network` option (default: value of `network` option) (choices: "mainnet", "goerli", "sepolia", "polygon", "arbitrum", "avalanche", "bsc", "crono", "fantom", "moonbeam", "optimism", "gnosis", "celo", "base")
-                             "bsc", "crono", "fantom", "moonbeam", "optimism", "gnosis", "celo") -be, --bExplorerUrl <url>  Override the `bNetwork` option with custom blockchain explorer API URL for contract B if on a different blockchain to contract A. Contract A uses the `explorerUrl` (default: value of `explorerUrl` option)
+  -be, --bExplorerUrl <url>  Override the `bNetwork` option with custom blockchain explorer API URL for contract B if on a different blockchain to contract A. Contract A uses the `explorerUrl` (default: value of `explorerUrl` option)
   -bk, --bApiKey <key>       Blockchain explorer API key for contract B if on a different blockchain to contract A. Contract A uses the `apiKey` option (default: value of `apiKey` option)
   --flatten                  Flatten into a single file before comparing.
 Only works when comparing two verified contracts, not to local files (default: false)